bwhli/fly-audio-transcoder/README.md

 # Fly Audio Transcoder

 This repo contains a basic implementation of an API that transcodes audio from WAV format to MP3 format.
 This implementation lets you spin up a Fly Machine on demand to handle a specific transcoding job.
 To do this, the API calls Fly's Machines API directly, which means it doesn't require flyctl (the Fly command line tool) for managing and scaling infrastructure.

-The purpose of this implementation is to showcase the capabilities and flexibility of the Machines API.
+But why would anyone want to use Fly without flyctl?
+While flyctl is indeed awesome, I believe it's best suited for smaller-scale and/or tightly-scoped tasks.
+By "smaller-scale", I mean dozens or hundreds of Machines.
+By "tightly-scoped", I mean all the Machines within an app are running the same code without customized per-Machine state and workloads defined at startup time.
+So, if you have a webapp that you want to deploy around the world, flyctl is the way to go.
+For a use case like an audio transcoding service, it could make more sense to bypass the abstractions provided by flyctl, and utilize the infrastructure directly – that way you won't have to deal with the side effects introduced by using flyctl as a "translator" between your API and Fly's infrastructure.

+This project implements an easy to understand pattern.

+1. Schedule jobs with an API.
+2. Create job-aware Machines that run jobs and destroy themselves afterward.

+IMO, Fly is the best place to implement this kind of pattern for three reasons:

+1. Spinning up a Machine is almost instant.
+Depending on the size of the worker image, you can have something up and running within a few seconds.
+2. You only get billed when a Machine is up and running.
+There's no need to keep a server running 24/7 to listen for tasks.
+3. You can bring your entire application stack.
+Unlike traditional serverless offerings with restrictive runtimes, Fly also uses the Dockerfile standard to seed the filesystem on a real VM (not a container).

 ## Overview